 Step-up, step-down, and discharge planning

-Transitions should be planned before the family is desperate for them.
+Plan the next transition before the current plan breaks down.
 Step-up means moving to more intensive treatment because risk, symptoms, or functioning need more than the current plan can provide.
-Step-down means reducing intensity after gains hold long enough that less treatment is safe.
+Step-down means reducing intensity after progress stays consistent long enough that less treatment is safe.
 Discharge means equine work ends with a clear plan for what comes next.

 Each transition needs a plain answer to four questions: